Him104/technica/README.md

 Explain evenets in React ?

 such as clicks, form submission, and input changes, are handled using functions attached to event props like onClick, onChange. etc

+class based lifecycle methods such as componentDidMount. componentDidUpdate, and componentWillunmount.

+Instead, these we can use useEffect hook.

+React Lifecycle.

+1. ComponentDidMount (Runs after the component Mounts)
+2. ComponentDidUpdate ( Runs after every render/update)
+3. ComponentWillUnmount (Cleanup before the component unmounts)